sbourdelin/linux/Documentation/admin-guide/module-signing.rst

 for which it has a public key.
 Otherwise, it will also load modules that are unsigned.
 Any module for which the kernel has a key, but which proves to have a signature mismatch will not be permitted to load.

+If ``CONFIG_MODULE_SIG_TAINT`` is enabled or module.sig_taint=1 is supplied on the kernel command line, the kernel will be tainted if an invalidly signed or unsigned module is loaded.

 Any module that has an unparseable signature will be rejected.